 Where can I get a rapid antigen test in Seoul, South Korea?

-When looking for antigen tests in South Korea, I’ve heard that your best bet would be to find otolaryngology clinics instead of big hospitals which usually offer only PCR testing.
+When looking for rapid antigen tests (신속항원검사는) in South Korea, I’ve heard that your best bet would be to find otolaryngology clinics instead of big hospitals which usually offer only PCR testing.
 The benefit of only needing an antigen test is that the documents and the testing can be prepared the same day and usually within the hour.
+They’re also significantly cheaper than PCR testing albeit not as accurate.

 Seocho St. Mary’s E.N.T.
 Clinic